kazurayam/unittest-helper/README.md

     }
 ```

-This will create a file at `<projectDir>/sample1.txt`

-In this case we used `Paths.get("sample1.txt")`.
+This code calls `Paths.get("sample1.txt")`.
 This expression will locate the file `sample1.txt` in the directory which `System.getProperty("user.dir")` expression stands for.

-You should note that the value of the system property `user.dir` is dependent on the runtime environment.
+However, you should be aware that the value of the Java System Property `user.dir` is dependent on the runtime environment.
 It is variable by the config of IDE and build tools' settings.
 Though rarely, the `user.dir` is not very much reliable.
 See [this issue](https://github.com/kazurayam/selenium-webdriver-java/issues/21) for example.

-TestOutputOrganizer provides an alternative way.
+### Ex1: resolving the project directory by classpath

+The `com.kazurayam.unittest.TestOutputOrganizer` class provides an alternative way how to resolve the project directory; independent on the Java System Property `user.dir`.

 ```
 package my;